 Williamson real estate is some of the most expensive in Georgia, although Williamson house values don't compare to the most expensive real estate in the U.S.

-Williamson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Williamson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Williamson is a city of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Williamson who work in management occupations (25.74%), sales jobs (11.53%), and office and administrative support (9.12%).

 Also of interest is that Williamson has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.75% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.75% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Williamson, however, the average commute to work is quite long.
 On average, people spend 38.73 minutes each day getting to work, which is significantly higher than the national average.

-Williamson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Williamson does not have a public transit system used by locals to get to and from work.

-The percentage of people in Williamson who are college-educated is somewhat higher than the average US community of 21.84%: 27.73% of adults in Williamson have at least a bachelor's degree.
+The overall education level of Williamson is somewhat higher than in the average US city of 21.84%: 27.73% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Williamson in 2022 was $40,764, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,056 for a family of four.